 - alcohol abuse

-Men aged between 20 and 50 are also more likely to develop this condition.
-In this group, bacterial pericarditis often develops following a lung infection.
+According to the Cleveland Clinic, men between 16 and 65 are more likely to develop this condition.
+Bacterial pericarditis often develops following a lung infection.

-Bacterial pericarditis can be diagnosed by your doctor.
-He or she will perform a physical exam to see if you have the above symptoms.
-In particular, your doctor will use a stethoscope to listen to the sounds in your chest.
-If you have bacterial pericarditis, your doctor will be able to detect what is known as a pericardial rub.
-This sound occurs when the layers of the infected pericardium rub together.
+Your doctor will perform a physical exam to see if you have the symptoms of bacterial pericarditis.
+They’ll use a stethoscope to listen for sounds in your chest.
+If you have bacterial pericarditis, they’ll be able to detect pericardial rub, which is a sound that occurs when the layers of the infected pericardium rub together.

-If you have any of these conditions, your doctor will order additional tests to confirm your diagnosis.
-These include
+If you have any of these conditions, your doctor will order additional tests to confirm a diagnosis.
+These tests may include:

-- X-ray of the chest (X-ray of the lungs, heart, large arteries, ribs, and diaphragm)
+- an X-ray of your chest, specifically of the lungs, heart, large arteries, ribs, and diaphragm

-- Echocardiogram (a test that uses sound waves to create a moving picture of the heart)
+- an echocardiogram, which is a test that uses sound waves to create a moving image of your heart

-- electrocardiogram (to measure the electrical impulses given off by your heart)
+- an electrocardiogram to measure the electrical impulses your heart gives off

-If you have pericarditis, your doctor will need to determine if it is caused by bacteria.
-To do this, your doctor may order tests to detect the presence of harmful bacteria, including:
+If you have pericarditis, your doctor will need to determine if bacteria have caused it.
+Your doctor may order tests to detect the presence of harmful bacteria.
+These tests include: